MHuzaifaRauf/build-with-javascript/README.md

 ## 👥 Contributing

-We welcome contributions If you spot any issues or have ideas for improvement, please create an issue or submit a pull request.
+Contributions are welcome.
+If you spot any issues or have ideas for improvement, please create an issue or submit a pull request.

 ## 💡 Why These Projects?